Pranjala Yadlapalli

-Pranjala Yadlapalli (born 30 March 1999) is an Indian tennis player.
+Pranjala Yadlapalli (born 30 March 1999) is an Indian inactive tennis player.
 On 13 May 2019, she achieved a career-high singles ranking of world No. 265.
 On 20 August 2018, she peaked at No. 232 in the doubles rankings.
-Yadlapalli has won four singles and six doubles titles on the ITF Women's Circuit.
+Yadlapalli has won four singles titles and six doubles titles on the ITF Women's Circuit.

 On the ITF Junior Circuit, she reached a career-high combined ranking of 15, on 4 January 2016.

-Yadlapalli made her debut for India Fed Cup team in 2018, and has played her sole match in Fed Cup competition.
+Yadlapalli made her debut for India Fed Cup team in 2018, and has played her single match in Fed Cup competition.